graphql/graphql-wg/rfcs/SemanticNullability.md

 # 📜 Problem Statement

-GraphQL needs to be able to represent semantically nullable and semantically non-nullable types as such whilst allowing errors to occur in either position, without triggering error propagation.
+GraphQL needs to be able to represent semantically nullable and semantically non-nullable types as such when error propagation is disabled.

 # 📋 Solution Criteria